-While credit cards have a lot of potential to help your finances, they can also hurt you if used incorrectly.
+While credit cards have a lot of potential to help you financially, they can also hurt you if used incorrectly.
 Many people have problems with credit card debt or low credit scores.
 However, this doesn’t have to be the case for you as long as you follow a few simple rules for using credit cards.

 Pay your statement balance in full each month

-First, let’s clarify the three terms you’re going to see when you go to pay your credit card:
+First, let’s define the three terms you’re going to see when you pay your credit card bill:

 - Statement balance: the amount you owe by the due date that month.
 It’s calculated based on the purchases you made during a given statement period (e.g. you spent $500 between February 15 and March 15, when the statement period closes).